POST's Parliamentary Academic Fellowship Scheme - Directed Call

 • Identify the project they would like to apply for.
 You can find more information about a fellowship project by clicking on its title above to open the Fellowship Description document.

-• Apply for the opportunity by completing the application form and emailing this to email@example.com by 23.55 on Sunday, May 9th 2021.
+• Apply for the opportunity by completing the application form and emailing this to email@example.com by the deadline specified.
 Applicants also need to submit a sample of writing for a non-academic audience of between 500–1000 words in the writing sample submission template.
 We would be grateful if you would also complete a Diversity Monitoring Questionnaire, although this is voluntary.
 Please submit all documents as electronic copies in MS Word.
 Please mark the subject line of your email as “PAFS Directed Call: [name of fellowship project] [your surname]”.

-When you respond to the questions on the application form, please tell us about your skills/ experience through referral to the criteria listed in Section 10 of the Fellowship Description document.
+When you respond to the questions on the application form, please tell us about your skills/ experience through referral to the criteria listed in the Fellowship Description document.

 Once the application window has closed, parliamentary offices will shortlist applicants.
 They will then hold interviews via telephone or Microsoft Teams.
 There may also be a further task (e.g. a test, presentation or other assessment) as part of the application process.
 If an appropriate applicant is identified, they will then be offered the fellowship.